Translated by MATCHA_En

-In Kyoto there is a ceremonial bonfire, Gozan no Okuribi, which is one of the most popular summer sights in Kyoto; here you can see giant Japanese kanji characters written in flames against the summer night sky.
+In Kyoto, Gozan no Okuribi (above) is a huge fire made into different characters; it is known as one of the most popular summer sights in Kyoto.
+Here you can see giant Japanese kanji characters written in flames against the summer night sky.

 In other regions, there is a traditional event called toro nagashi, where paper lanterns and offerings are sent floating down rivers to our ancestors.

-Parting again with our ancestors is a dreamy yet sorrowful scene.
+Parting again with ancestors is a dreamy, yet sorrowful scene.